JGex/headbutt_tree/README.md

 # Headbutt Tree

 Headbutt tree is used to know which Pokemon will spawn when headbutting tree
+My work is based on an existing [tool](http://tshadowknight.com/Headbutt%20Grid.htm) made by [TShadowKnight](https://www.reddit.com/user/TShadowKnight/)

 # Installation
 ## Requirements